2023 WCHA women's ice hockey tournament

 The 2023 WCHA Ice Hockey Tournament was the 24th edition of the WCHA Tournament.
 It was played between February 24 and March 4, 2023.
 It was hosted by the University of Minnesota at Ridder Arena.
-Minnesota won the championship over Ohio State, 3-1, making it their 8th title.
-Minnesota received the conference's automatic bid into the 2023 NCAA National Collegiate women's ice hockey tournament.
+Minnesota won the championship game over Ohio State, 3–1, making it their eighth title.
+As the tournament winner, Minnesota received the conference's automatic bid to the 2023 NCAA Division I women's ice hockey tournament.

 Format

 The tournament included all eight teams in the conference.
 Teams were ranked according to their finish in the conference standings.
 All quarterfinal games were best two of three and were played at the highest seeds home sites, and starting with the semifinals, single-elimination played at Ridder Arena.
 The tournament champion will receive an automatic bid into the 2023 NCAA National Collegiate women's ice hockey tournament.